NACK

 This evaluation minimizes network bandwidth waste by preventing the retransmission of packets that would arrive too late to be useful for decoding and playback, such as those belonging to frames that have already been superseded or discarded by the receiver.

-Importance in WebRTC
+Why NACK matters in WebRTC

 The implementation of NACK in WebRTC directly impacts the quality and reliability of real-time communication.
 It is focused on video streams where the encoding of frames depends on receiving the complete sequence of frames and a lot less on audio streams where codecs such as Opus deal well with the loss of a single frame.

 By providing a mechanism to request for lost packet retransmission, NACK plays a vital role in mitigating the effects of packet loss, thereby enhancing the overall user experience in a WebRTC environment.
+When too much is missing for retransmission to help, or when the retransmission would arrive too late, the receiver falls back on asking for a fresh keyframe with a PLI message instead.